- Very wide operating temperature range

 Polyimide is often referred to as Vespel, the trade name of Dupont.

 Polyimide is highly appreciated for its excellent resistance to impact, wear, creep and friction.
-It is also chemically inert even in contact with refrigerant, lubricant, kerosene, chlorinated solvents and grease.
+This plastic is also chemically inert even in contact with refrigerant, lubricant, kerosene, chlorinated solvents and grease.
 It is also an excellent thermal and electrical insulator thanks to its low dielectric coefficient.
 PI is also prized for its near-zero moisture absorption rate, its resistance to the effects of degassing, its powerful cryogenic properties down to – 196°C, its endurance to thermal oxidation and its perfect resistance to radiation.

 Polyimide is mainly used for its resistance to high temperatures up to 340°C.